uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 This error tells us that the person's local repository is "behind" GitHub.
 To fix it, the person whose push failed needs to "pull" the updates from GitHub into their local repository.
-This time we will a variant of the pull command:
+This time we will use a variant of the pull command:

 ::